Procedures

 What Happens After Eyelid Surgery?

-Eyelid surgery is a relatively quick, comfortable process that offers dramatic results in terms of refreshing your appearance.
-Corey S. Maas MDTM and the staff at The Maas ClinicTM look forward to answering any potential questions you might have about blepharoplasty surgery in San Francisco.
-To schedule an appointment with us today, give our office a call at (415) 567-7000 or contact us by email.
+Eyelid surgery is a relatively quick, comfortable process that offers dramatic results in refreshing your appearance.
+Corey S. Maas, MD, and the staff at The Maas Clinic™ in San Francisco look forward to answering any questions you might have about blepharoplasty surgery.
+To schedule an appointment with us today, contact us today.

-The information about rhinoplasty was reviewed by Corey S. Maas MDTM.
-If you have any questions, please don’t hesitate to contact us using our contact form below.
+Corey S. Maas, MD, reviewed the information about blepharoplasty.
+If you have any questions, please don't hesitate to contact us using our contact form below.

-Are There Non-Surgical Alternatives To Eyelid Surgery or Blepharoplasty for Saggy or Droopy Upper Eyelids?
+Are There Non-Surgical Alternatives To Eyelid Surgery (Blepharoplasty) for Saggy or Droopy Upper Eyelids?

 Blepharoplasty (Eyelid Surgery) or a Brow Lift - Which is Best for Sagging Eyelids?